github/developer.github.com/content/webhooks/creating/index.md

 To set up a webhook on GitHub, head over to the **Settings** page of your repository, and click on **Webhooks & services**.
 After that, click on **Add webhook**.

-You'll be presented with a page that lists all the capabilities your webhook can take advantage of.
+Alternatively, you can choose to build and manage a webhook [through the Webhooks API][webhook-api].

+Webhooks require a few configuration options before making use of them.
 We'll go through each of these below.

 ## Payload URL